MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-in-teams.md

 ---
 # Share-in-Teams

 Share-in-Teams is used to share the content from your personal app or tab to other user in Teams.
-Select Share-in-Teams option to launch the Share-in-Teams experience in a pop-up window.
+You can select Share-in-Teams to launch the Share-in-Teams experience in a pop-up window.
 This option allows you to add the recipient (a person or group or channel), notes and share the required content.
-After sharing the link, select View option to reach the conversation where the link was shared.
 This document guides you on how to create and add a Share-in-Teams for your personal app or tab.

 The following image shows the Share-in-Teams pop-up experience: